Jan. 6 defendant who beat officer with Trump flag sentenced to 46 months in prison

 Richardson waved his flagpole after entering a restricted area of Capitol grounds, according to the Department of Justice, before later hitting a police officer multiple times with the pole.

-“He raised it and forcefully swung it downward to strike an officer with the Metropolitan Police Department who was standing behind a metal barricade,” the DOJ wrote of Richardson and the flagpole.
+“He raised it and forcefully swung it down to strike an officer with the Metropolitan Police Department who was standing behind a metal barricade,” the DOJ wrote of Richardson and the flagpole.

 “Richardson then struck the officer two more times, using enough force to break the flagpole.”